 As stated in the overview of the new standards, RD changed these reporting guidelines to help reduce the cost of filing financial statements, apply more strict standards to high-risk properties, and eliminate duplicate paperwork between government organizations.

 By implementing the above guidelines, properties no longer have to deal with AUPs, and only high-risk properties that meet the threshold for financial reporting requirements need to have an audit done.

 All RD projects will no longer have to do AUPs as of FY 2018.
 Low-risk properties, whether for-profit or not-for-profit, are no longer required to submit audited financial statements.
 Instead, they must submit owner-certified statements.
 The threshold for high-risk properties is now the same as HUD’s requirements, laid out in the table below.

 |>$750,000||Audited Financial Statement||Audited Financial Statement|

-Some property owners and management companies may expect their accounting fees to drop in 2018 as they adopt RD’s new rules.
-However, this may not be the case.
+Some property owners and management companies saw their accounting fees to drop in 2018 as they adopted RD’s new rules.
+However, this wasn’t the case for all properties.
 Because AUPs filled in part of the assurance service provided by the audit, auditors will have to make up for its absence by doing additional testing.

 Financial Guidance from Lemler Group

-We understand your property or management company may want a bottom-line determination of how much these changes could cost.
+If these changes are news to you, your property or management company may want a bottom-line determination of how much these changes could cost.
 We’re happy to provide a free analysis on submission requirements to aid your property’s budgeting process.
-All we need is the financial statements from 2017 and RD forms 3560-07 and 3560-10.
+All we need is FY 2017’s financial statements and RD forms 3560-07 and 3560-10.
 Give us a call and we’ll start the process.

 If you have more questions about what these rules mean for your property, don’t hesitate to ask!
 Contact us online or give us a call.
 We’d love to hear from you and learn alongside you as we navigate these changes together.